ryan-d-graham/ChangePointAnalysis/README.md

 # Install Python packages
 pip install -r requirements.txt

-Projects

-BayesRate.py

-This script utilizes Bayesian methods to detect change points in time series data.
-By applying probabilistic models, it identifies the most probable locations of structural breaks.
-Note: Currently, BayesRate.py does not take command line arguments and needs to be configured within the script itself.

-GoldSpeed.py

-Implements a method to detect changes in the rate of events, providing a detailed analysis of temporal event sequences.
-This script also needs to be configured within the script itself for input and output paths.

-Usage

-Running BayesRate.py

-To detect change points using the Bayesian method, configure the script parameters within the script itself, then run it using Python.

-Running GoldSpeed.py

-To detect changes in event rates using GoldSpeed, configure the script parameters within the script itself, then run it using Python.

-Example Output

-The scripts output the detected change points to the terminal and visualize results using Matplotlib.

-Further Reading

-For a detailed understanding of the Bayesian Blocks method and its applications, refer to:

-	•	Scargle, J.D.
-(2013).
-“Bayesian Blocks for Time Series Analysis”.
-Astrophysical Journal.
-IOPScience.

-Note on p0

-The parameter p0 controls the prior probability of a change point occurring.

-	•	Increasing p0: Raises the likelihood of detecting more change points, which can lead to overfitting in noisy data.
-	•	Decreasing p0: Results in fewer detected change points, providing a more conservative model that may underfit if the data contains numerous genuine changes.

-Tuning p0: Adjust p0 based on the specific application and the expected frequency of change points.
-For datasets with frequent changes, a higher p0 might be appropriate, while for more stable datasets, a lower p0 may prevent overfitting.

 Contributing

 We welcome contributions!
 Please see our contributing guidelines for more details.